SimonStnn/questionnaire/README.md

 This application was created by [Simon Stijnen](https://github.com/SimonStnn).
 Student at [Vives University Of Applied Sciences](https://www.vives.be/nl/over-vives/campussen/vives-brugge-xaverianenstraat).
 Studying [Electronics - ICT](https://www.vives.be/nl/technology/elektronica-ict).

 > 25/04/2024 -

+## Assignment

+This project is the 4th assignment for the Object Oriented Programming course.
+The assignment details can be found in the [assignment PDF](./Permanente%20evaluatie%204%20-%202024%20-%20versie%20a.pdf).

 ## Questionnaire Library